NBA on NBC: Third iteration (2025–present)

-NBC will revive the NBA Showtime title for its pre-game show.
-For Sunday Night Basketball games, NBC will air Basketball Night in America (in reference to the Sunday Night Football pre-game show Football Night in America) from the site of the game.
+NBC revived the NBA Showtime title for its pre-game show.
+For Sunday Night Basketball games, NBC airs Basketball Night in America (in reference to the Sunday Night Football pre-game show Football Night in America) from the site of the game.

-Starting on November 17, Peacock-exclusive Monday night games will also air on the relaunched NBC Sports Network.
+Starting on November 17, 2025, all Peacock-exclusive games also air on the relaunched NBCSN; NBCSN2 and NBCSN3 are only available for overflow games.

+Prior to the season, NBC announced that Michael Jordan would join its coverage as a special contributor, appearing in one-on-one interview segments with Mike Tirico known as MJ: Insights to Excellence.
+The segments were filmed as a single long-form interview, with excerpts being aired as individual segments throughout the season.

+Unlike Sunday Night Football and later Sunday Night Baseball which air on a fully exclusive window with no other games scheduled, Sunday Night Basketball co-exists with other locally-aired games during the NBA regular season.